-Remember, the Office that handles transportation Informal Complaints is called the Bureau of Investigation and Enforcement, or "I&E." If you do not agree with I&E's decision about your Informal Complaint on a transportation problem, you can file a Formal Complaint with the PUC.
+Remember, the Office that handles transportation Informal Complaints is called the Bureau of Investigation and Enforcement, or "I&E." If you do not agree with I&E's decision about your Informal Complaint on a transportation problem, you can file a Formal Complaint with the PUC by EFIling a formal complaint form available on our website at www.puc.pa.gov.